Has your bank has turned down your loan request?

 Well worry no further

-At Guelph Second Mortgages, we specialize in analyzing financial needs and capabilities, thus providing financial solutions and assistance for clients with bruised credit or bank refusals.
+We specialize in analyzing financial needs and capabilities, thus providing financial solutions and assistance for clients with bruised credit or bank refusals.

 Working in collaboration with a growing network of financial and lending institutions, we can assure you that we will be able to meet your needs.
 We can provide you the help and support you will need to get right back onto the path to financial freedom.